Washington and Oregon Campgrounds Under $20 a Night!

 Point Campground – Deschutes National Forest – Deschutes, OR – Located next to Elk Lake, this campground has 9 sites and is $14 per night with a maximum site spur length of 26 feet.
 There is no water but there are restrooms as well as access to sailing, fishing, hiking, and horseback riding.
 There is a boat launch area within this campground.

 Fall River Campground – Deschutes National Forest – Bend, OR – This small campground is located next to Fall River and is just $12 per vehicle (could be some free sites too).
 There are vault toilets but no potable water.
 It is an excellent place for a family outing or to drift on the river.
 The main draw here is the fact there is almost always an empty site, the price is low, and the woods help isolate your site.

 Sunset Campground – Winema National Forst – Klamath Falls, OR – This spacious campground is $17 per night.
 There is potable water available and 4 sets of flush toilets.
 The views of Mt.
-McLoughling are excellent especially at sunset so make sure ot bring your camera.
+McLoughling are excellent especially at sunset so make sure to bring your camera.
 Amenities include boat ramp, tent camping, trailer camping, picnic tables, drinking water, toilets, and parking.

 Big Creek Campground – Seneca, OR – This campground costs $8 per night for a single unit and $4 per night per extra vehicle.
-Popular activities here include mountain biking, hiking, stream fishing, hunting and bird watching along with exploring the Strawberry Mountain Wilderness.
+Popular activities here include mountain biking, hiking, stream fishing, hunting, and bird watching along with exploring the Strawberry Mountain Wilderness.
 There are two vault toilets and potable water available.
-The campground can accommodate a 30′ trailer with vehicle.
+The campground can accommodate a 30′ trailer with a vehicle.

 Millers Lane Campground – Baker City, OR – This small campground is located on the south shore of Phillips Lake.
 There are 11 tent/trailer sites and 4 tent-only sites.
 It costs $12 per night and extra vehicles are $4 each.
 A vault toilet is available along with picnic tables.
 This is a popular spot for boating and fishing.